alexandrumuntenas/pingu/docs/Modules/welcomer.md

 The commands listed below can only be used by the server owner, or by persons with the [MANAGE_GUILD\*](https://discord.com/developers/docs/topics/permissions) permission.

 !!!
-Enable this module using `/p2enmod module: welcomer`.
+Enable this module using `/admin modules enable module: welcomer`.

-Disable this module using `/p2dismod module: welcome`.
+Disable this module using `/admin modules disable module: welcome`.
 !!!

 | Command                                     | Function                                                                                         | Example                                                                     |